Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ### 14. Add new A records

 This step will be very similar to Step 6, Part 3.
 You will add 4 more new A records.
-You will copy from Scaleway and paste into Porkbun.
+You will copy from your terminal and paste into Porkbun.

 a.
 Log in to [Porkbun](https://porkbun.com/).